hattipjs/hattip/packages/adapter-node/readme.md

  * It can also be used as a middleware in Express or other
  * Connect-compatible frameworks).
  */
-function createListener(handler: Handler, options?: NodeAdapterOptions): NodeMiddleware;
+function createListener(
+  handler: Handler,
+  options?: NodeAdapterOptions,
+): NodeMiddleware;

 /**
  * Create an HTTP server
  */
+function createServer(
+  handler: Handler,
-function createServer(handler: Handler, adapterOptions?: NodeAdapterOptions, serverOptions?: ServerOptions): Server;
+  adapterOptions?: NodeAdapterOptions,
+  serverOptions?: ServerOptions,
+): Server;

 /** Adapter options */
 interface NodeAdapterOptions {